 Hey.
 I'm Alex.
 I like to make things.
-I'm a Computer Science & Business Management student (finishing mid 2017).
+I'm a Software Developer with a background in Business Management.
 I like hanging out with creative people, and you'll often find me at places like Fire Station 101, iLab & IdeaHub.
 If I'm not at any of those I might be at a gig, but if I'm not at any venues I might be playing lawn bowls.
 If you can't find me at the bowls club then you are probably best shooting me an e-mail.

 In early 2016, I teamed up with Will Harris to develop a purchase optimization algorithm that would reduce shipment costs through bundling.
 We established the company Kook.io and we were accepted into iLab's Accelerator program to develop our first product Wax River, a shopping platform for lovers of vinyl.